Pony-Driland/Website/server/tiny-chat/connection/roomManager.md

 #### Response

-- Success: Emits the room user list, history, and settings to the user.
+- Success: Emits the room user list, and settings to the user.
 - Failure: Returns an error object with a code:
   - `1`: Room not found.
   - `2`: Incorrect room password.